 Some days I wonder what I did before Pinterest?

-Now here are a few of my tips to make your Pinterest use less chaotic:
+Now here are a few of my tips to make your Pinterest experience less chaotic:

 - Create very specific boards for your pins to be “pinned” to.
 When I first started all teaching/education ideas were on ONE board.
 I quickly learned that this would cause mass chaos when/if I wanted to use an idea.
 Now I have boards based by subject.
 If I taught more than just middle school, I would arrange the boards by grade division and then subject.
 To see how I organize my boards click here: 2peasandadog Pinterest